ashutosh0205/technical_learnings/README.md

 Tilt - https://docs.tilt.dev/
 Kubernetes for Prod, Tilt for Dev.
 They (Tilt team) saying it can spin up all services on a new environment with one command like tilt up. kind of like teraform but for local development like lightweight.
+Jkube - https://eclipse.dev/jkube/ Just do mvn k8s:push and it will deploy your service to k8s...